5 reasons why you should NOT get the Tesla solar roof

 Technically speaking, the $1.80 per watt-price of the solar roof is cheaper than the average cost for solar, but that’s partially because Tesla is such a large company that they can take afford to take some losses on their price, and because they probably rolled some of the material and labor costs into the price of their roofing materials to make the solar appear cheaper.

-You can learn more about the difference in the costs of the Tesla solar roof and conventional solar installations in our in-depth guide to the Tesla solar roof.
+You can learn more about the difference in the costs of the Tesla solar roof and conventional solar installations in our in-depth article, Complete Guide to the Tesla Solar Roof.

 When it comes to solar, Tesla’s big on the “one-size-fits-all” approach.
 While this does allow them to shave down some costs, it comes at the expense of homeowners.